 48% of employees worldwide don’t like their jobs

 Fortunately, there is a solution.
-There are companies in America, and all over the world, where employees love what they do and are excited to show up for work.
+There are companies in America and worldwide where employees love what they do and are excited to show up for work.

 “When employees are engaged, they adopt the vision, values, and purpose of the organization they work for.
 They become passionate contributors, innovating problem solvers, and stunning colleagues,” reports TalentCulture.